Nashville-Public-Library/talklib/README.md

 FFmpeg and FFprobe should be two separate binaries.

-The easiest way to install FFmpeg (and FFprobe) on Windows is with WinGet:
+The easiest way to install FFmpeg (and FFprobe) on Windows is with WinGet (you may need to run this in a terminal with Admin privileges):
 ````bash
 winget install Gyan.FFmpeg
 ````

 This should install both FFmpeg & FFprobe.
-After WinGet completes installation, test to ensure FFmpeg is installed:
+After WinGet completes installation, restart your terminal and then test to ensure FFmpeg is installed:
 ````bash
 ffmpeg -version
 ````